ZihengChen/mayavi_render/README.md

 Also I provided scalar field view of density field.

 For more rendering, visit [My Galary](https://galleryziheng.wordpress.com).
 If you have further quesitons, contact me  zihengchen2015@u.northwestern.edu

+[1] The plotting data comes from Xiangxiang Sun and the team he assocated with in Institute of Physics Chinese Academy of Sciences.